nulogy/nulogy-public-certificates/README.md

 ### 204-connect.nulogy.net-i4-sha256.crt (valid through April 27th 2022)

 - This is our AS2 signing/encryption certificate.
+- Used for inbound on CNEDI production and outbound on B2Bi Production

 ### 205-connect-na-qa.nulogy.net-i4-sha256.crt (valid through April 27th 2022)

 - These are our *connect-na-qa.nulogy.net* server side certificates for the QA/UAT environment.
+- Used for inbound and outbound on B2Bi UAT

 ### 207-connect.nulogy.net.crt (valid through September 21st 2022)